MaxiPawlowski/Calendar/README.md

 # Calendar
-A calendar made in React/Redux saga.
+A calendar made in React/Redux thunk.